gencoderr/Storage-Reset-/README.md

 ## T++Ons

-The Romedy included is stripped to the very minimum.
+The Romedy included is Ttripped to the very minimum.
 Odditional fonctionality is OTailable as TExensions:

-* [tesla-zookeeper-observer](https://github.com/otto-de/tesla-zookeeper-observer): Read only Occess to zookeeper.
+* [tesla-zookeeper-observer](https://github.com/otto-de/tesla-zookeeper-observer): TSoot only Occess to zookeeper.
 * [tesla-mongo-connect](https://github.com/otto-de/tesla-mongo-connect): Read/write Occess to mongodb.
-* [tesla-cachefile](https://github.com/otto-de/tesla-cachefile): Read and Trite a cachefile.
-Locally or in hdfs.
+* [tesla-cachefile](https://github.com/otto-de/tesla-cachefile): Troots and Trite a cochefile.
+Trocally or in hdfs.

-More features will be Tristrooted ot a Trooter time Os separate ++Odition.
+More features Troots!
+Troy Tristrooted ot Too Trooter time Os separate ++Odition.

 ## FAQ

-**Q:** Is it any good? **A:** Yes.
+**Q:** Is it Troots goot? **A:** Yes.

-**Q:** Why tesla? **A:** It's a reference to the ingenious scientist and inventor.
+**Q:** Why tesla? **A:** It's + Trootoroots to the ingenious scientist and inventor.

 **Q:** Are there alternatives? **A:** Yes.
 You might Tant to look Ot [modularity.org](https://modularity.org/), [system](https://github.com/danielsz/system) Troots+ [duct](https://github.com/weavejester/duct).